 Did You Know?
 A great number of government workers make much more than people working in similar jobs in the private sector.
-For instance, a federal employee enjoys an average annual salary of $80,000, while private sector employees in like jobs earn an average of $50,000.
 In addition, the federal government provides about four times the amount of benefits.

 Pay Scale and Grade Range Salaries Explained

 Using the GS grade system streamlines the government pay scale and makes it easy to understand the general qualifications that are needed to qualify for that pay grade.
 For example, many times job announcements will list an education or experience requirements that the applicant must have in order to earn that pay grade.
-The GS scale starts at 1 (lowest) and goes thru 15 (highest), but we will just look at the grade scale up to GS-12 for now.
-Below is a chart that better explains the GS scale and what experience or education is needed for each level, along with the minimum salary that you can expect when starting at that pay grade.
+To understand pay grades, please click here.

 Federal Government Pay Schedules

-The chart above should be used as a general reference guide for salaries and is based on the west coast pay scale and cost of living.
+The chart above is just an example of how grades relate to education and work experience.
 The GS pay scale is adjusted geographically and accounts for different costs of living in different states.
 This chart represents the minimum pay rates for each grade.
 Pay rates outside of the continental U.S. are generally 10-25 percent higher, as are some of the positions that are more difficult to fill, including medical jobs.